videojs/http-streaming/README.md

 if a playlist is blacklisted, it will be blacklisted for a period of that customized duration.
 This enables the blacklist duration to be configured by the user.

+#### maxPlaylistRetries
+* Type: `number`
+* can be used as an initialization option

+The max number of times that a playlist will retry loading following an error before being indefinitely excluded from the rendition selection algorithm.

 ##### bandwidth
 * Type: `number`